nios-students/docs/wiki/Exams-Assignments.md

 ### Practical Exams

 Practical examinations are conducted at your study centre/AI (in most cases) 1 month before the public exams.
-For on-demand exams, please ask in exam center the date and time on the day of theory paper
+For on-demand exams, please ask in exam center the date and time on the day of theory paper.
 [detailed info on practicals](https://drive.google.com/file/d/19On8794dMI_S5kyRILewYpoOcvtpA7E1/view?usp=drivesdk) (please open that in landscape mode)

 **Dates of Practical Exam:**
-- **Block-1 April:** March
+- **Block-1 April** March
-- **Block-2 October:** September
+- **Block-2 October** September

 ### PCP (Personal Contact Programme)